 Private Equity Performance Under Extreme Regulation

-History shows that extreme regulation and prohibition reduce supply of capital and raise returns (i.e., drugs, diamonds).
-However, for value-added investors such as private equity (PE) funds, extreme regulation also reduces the quality of capital and fund involvement.
+This study investigates the impact of excessive regulation on private equity (PE) returns and firm performance.
+History shows that extreme regulation and prohibition reduce the supply of capital and raise returns (e.g., as with drugs and diamonds).
+However, for value-added investors such as PE funds, extreme regulation also reduces the quality of capital and fund involvement.
 The net effect on returns is therefore ambiguous and heretofore not studied.
-With a new unique dataset, this paper empirically examines the performance of PE investments in Italy when leveraged buyouts were strictly regulated.
-The data show that extreme regulation reduces not only supply of capital, but also PE returns and firm performance, as well as the likelihood of an IPO exit.
+With a new unique dataset, this paper empirically examines the performance of PE investments in Italy when leveraged buyouts are strictly regulated.
+The data show that extreme regulation reduces not only the supply of capital, but also PE returns and firm performance, as well as the likelihood of an IPO exit.

-Keywords: Buyouts, Performance, Regulation, Governance, Law and Finance
+Keywords: Private equity, Regulation, Performance, Law and finance